 A: This usually happens when the base unit for the calculation is not set correctly.
-In the Calculate Photometrics dialog box, the Base Unit field can be set to Inch or Foot.
+In the Calculate Photometrics dialog box, the Distance Unit field can be set to Inch, Foot, Millimeter, Centimeter, or Meter.
 This setting must match the base unit for your drawing.

 Base Units Match

 When both the drawing and the calculation use the same base unit, the results are as expected.
 In the example shown below, the grid spacing for the calculation area is set to 10 feet and the data points appear every 10 feet.

 If Distance Unit is set to a smaller unit, such as Inch, but your drawing in a larger unit, such as feet, the data points will be too spread out, as shown below.
 In this example, the grid spacing is set to 10 feet, but because DM is treating each unit as being 12 times smaller, data points appear every 120 feet.

 If Distance Unit is set to a larger unit, such as Foot, but your drawing is measured in a smaller unit, such as inches, the data points will be too condensed, as shown below.
 In this example, the grid spacing is set to 10 feet, but because DM is treating each unit as being 12 times larger, data points appear every 10 inches.

 The calculation will take significantly longer when the Distance Unit is set larger than the drawing units.
 If you’re not sure whether Distance Unit is set correctly, cancel the calculation, change Distance Unit to a smaller unit, and run the calculation again.